OUR TEAM

 AVERY BUTLER

 Avery Butler (he/him), MHCR Research and Administrative Officer, seeks deeper connections to the practice of peacebuilding and reconciliation as he finishes his B.S. in conflict analysis and resolution at George Mason University’s Carter School.
 He actively participates in facilitations and research around insider-reconcilers and trauma healing.
 Avery developed much of his skill in group facilitation as an intern for the Carter School’s Dialogue and Difference Initiative and as a peer advisor for GMU’s Global Gateway program, in which he was once a participant when he studied abroad in Madrid, Spain.
-After graduating, he will pursue a masters degree and continue healing and group facilitation work with local and international communities.
+After graduating, he will pursue a master’s degree and continue healing and group facilitation work with local and international communities.

 DR. NICHOLAS SHERWOOD